Some posts contain compensated links. Please read this disclaimer for more info.

 Peljesac Bridge – No More Need To Go Through Bosnia

 The construction of the Peljesac Bridge has commenced, and once complete, it will allow vehicles to freely drive from Split to Dubrovnik without going through the pesky border crossings.
 More importantly, no more lengthy traffic jams at the border crossing during the tourist season.
-The bridge is currently scheduled to be completed in the 2nd half of 2021.
+The bridge is currently scheduled to open June 2022.

 Private Transfer From Split To Dubrovnik